 The school sits on 40+ acre compound.
 It is a secure and peaceful setting.
 The infrastructure includes classrooms, dormitories, kitchen and dining areas, admin block, assembly hall, church and staff houses.
 The grounds are spacious and include 4 fairly large organic gardens, a 10 acre organic farm and a large sport’s field where the county team holds their soccer matches.
 The farm and garden provide students with a healthy and diverse diet of organically produced foods.

-- Preferred Qualifications: Open minded, intellectually curious, gets along well with others and is able to live and work in a rural area.
-Some background / knowledge in agriculture and rural development, and/or experience with supporting local markets and businesses.
+Preferred Qualifications: Open-minded, intellectually curious, gets along well with others and can live and work in a rural area—some background/knowledge in agriculture and rural development and experience with supporting local markets and businesses.

 Lining the coast of the Indian Ocean, Kenya offers a bounty of sights, including the savannah, lakelands, the mountain highlands, and the Great Rift Valley.
 The famous Mt.
 Kilimanjaro climbs to view from it's location in Tanzania.
 75% of Kenyans make their living from agriculture, and 85% of those are small-scale farm holders.
 Kenya is notorious for heavy rains, but also has been struck by severe, year-long droughts.
 This climate calls for activities surrounding the protection of farm land, the rivers, and the people of Kenya.

 We encourage you to apply to your first-choice program only.
 There is a space within the application to indicate if you have a second choice.
 If you are interested in two opportunities that are very different from one another and would prefer to write two statements of purpose, you may upload both to the same application in ONE document.
 Make sure they are clearly titled with the correct placement opportunity IF you are writing two statements.
 For reference, click here to review examples of statements from past participants.